uomphonlab/rprojects/README.md

 # rprojects

-Doing research in RStudio with projects and RMarkdown
+This is an R presentation on how to use RStudio projects to organise research.